naterpotatoers/Smart-Gardening/README.md

 1. Switch into backend directory
 2. Run the command `npm install`
 3. Run the command `npm run build`
-4. Add necessary .env file for reading and writing from the databases
+4. Add necessary .env file for reading and writing from the databases (should be included with file already)
 5. Run the command `npm start`

 ### Plant API Setup